 Stir for a few more minutes until you are satisfied and the batter does not stick.
 This would happen ONLY if the water is not used up so do not fret.

-Transfer to a bowl, add another spoon of coconut oil and knead well to form a homogenous ball.
+Transfer to a bowl, add 1-2 Tsp of coconut oil and knead well to form a homogeneous ball.

 Pidi Kozhukattai is one of the oldest tiffin items that I remember my grandmother Maduraiamma making for me when I would come from school all hungry and ravenous.
 I would be waiting to eat the lovely white steaming hot balls of rice, smelling of hing and coconut and smother it well with her delicious Molagai Podi dripping with Idhayam gingely oil.
 YUM!!!
 Of course Madurai amma was always liberal with her use of coconut oil and coconut, but what I use is a definitely calorie scaled down version of the same.
 It`s very fast and simple and needs very little time for preperation.
 This is her recipe which she passed on to me through my amma, and here it goes for all of you…:)